stig/www.brautaset.org/about.md

 layout: page
 ---

-I am Norwegian but consider myself Brit*ish*, having lived in England most of my adult life.
+I am Norwegian but consider myself Brit-*ish*, having lived in England most of my adult life.
 I started at University of Westminster in September 2000 and have only spent a year abroad since.